clara-jr/redismb/README.md

 - `from` (optional): The start date from which to filter rejected messages.
 - `to` (optional): The end date until which to filter rejected messages.
 - `action` (optional): Parameter used to filter rejected messages by a specific `action`.

-- `all` (optional): A boolean to indicate if all rejected messages should be retrieved.
+If none of the previous parameters are defined, all messages will be retrieved.

-- `messages`(optional): Array of objects with optional properties: `channel`, `group`, and `data`.
-These properties are intended to republish the rejected messages to a different channel than they had, to a different consumer group from the one that revoked them, or with new properties in the data.
+- `messages`(optional): Array of objects with optional properties: `id`, `channel`, `group`, and `data`.
+These properties are intended to republish the rejected messages (filtered by the previous parameters) to a different channel than they had, to a different consumer group from the one that revoked them, or with new properties in the data object.

 ## Conclusion

 That's it!
 You've learned how to set up a Redis message broker system using the `redismb` library.
 Feel free to explore more features and customize it according to your project's needs.

-You can find also [here](https://lp.redislabs.com/rs/915-NFD-128/images/DS-Redis-Streams.pdf) a cool cheatsheet ❤️ about Redis Streams.
+You can also find [here](https://lp.redislabs.com/rs/915-NFD-128/images/DS-Redis-Streams.pdf) a cool cheatsheet ❤️ about Redis Streams.

 Happy messaging! 📨